Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Results and discussion

 \section{Results and discussion}

 We would like to preface this section with a short consideration: While the purely mathematical interpretation of Sobol' indices is rather straightforward, ascribing the sensitivity to some underlying physical processes described by the model is not as trivial and requires substantial domain knowledge.
 The matter is further complicated by the influence of the parameter ranges and current profile on the analysis.
+A \textit{general} sensitivity analysis, in the sense that it assesses the parametric sensitivity of the DFN model regardless of use case is therefore unfeasible.
 In the following, we aim to provide a discussion on general takeaways both methodologically and with regard to the DFN model, with the latter tending to be a bit more speculative, since sensitivity analysis does not provide any evidence on the underlying model behavior.